stinney/santak/README.md

 working with fonts and related image files.
 It's not very thoroughly documented or maintained, but I use it.

+The individual components of Santak are under their original licenses; documentation, code, scripts, and data created by Steve Tinney for Santak is placed in the public domain under a CC0 license.

 Requirements
 ------------